The story of Halahala Kumar: Gyanadei Maluni

-The Tale of Shashisena and Ahimanik
+The Tale of Shashisena and Ahimanika

-In an Odia language tale titled ଶଶୀସେଣା ଓ ଅହିମାଣିକ କଥା ("The Tale of Sasisena and Ahimanik"), in the kingdom of Bera, between Kosala and Bhopal, a king favours literature and art.
+In an Odia tale titled (ଶଶିସେଣା ଓ ଅହିମାଣିକ କଥା), in the kingdom of Bera, between Kosala and Bhopal, a king favours literature and art.
 The mantri (prime minister) of Berar and his wife sigh over their childlessness, and worship deity Maa Mangala for such a blessing.
 Maa Mangala is honored by their devotion, and sends them a vision in a dream that she will grant them a son.
 That same night, while the prime minister and his wife are asleep, a snake named Ahiraj slithers into their bed, frightening them.
 The woman tries to kill the snake, but the prime minister says a prayer in Maa Mangala's name and the snake turns into a ruby necklace.
 His wife goes to touch the necklace to wear it, but suddenly the necklace turns into a human baby.
 (Note: This element is classified, according to Stith Thompson and Jonas Balys study of motifs of Indian literature and oral folklore, as motif D432.3.1 "Transformation: ruby to person".)
-The prime minister is thankful for a son and names him Ahimanik.
+The prime minister is thankful for a son and names him Ahimanika.
 The boy attends school with the king's daughter, princess Shashisena.
 One day, she drops a pencil and asks him to get it for her.
 Both fall in love with each other and Shashisena promises to marry him.
-Their teacher forbids their relationship, so Shashisena and Ahinamik decide to elope to the neighbouring kingdom of Kosala to live their lives.
+Their teacher forbids their relationship, so Shashisena and Ahinamika decide to elope to the neighbouring kingdom of Kosala to live their lives.
 They ride their horses and stop to rest by the bank of a river.
-Ahimanik leaves the princess there and goes to the capitol city of Patnagarh to buy a garland of flowers.
+Ahimanika leaves the princess there and goes to the capitol city of Patnagarh to buy a garland of flowers.
 He meets a flower seller named Jyan Dei.
-While there, a woman named Madana falls in love with Ahimanik and decides to have him for herself: she makes him smell a black flower, which turns him into a black sheep.
+While there, a woman named Madana falls in love with Ahimanika and decides to have him for herself: she makes him smell a black flower, which turns him into a black sheep.
 She keeps him at her house, and transforms him at night to human with a white flower.